 A. Summer Internship

 Each summer HealthReach will select students to serve May-August.
 (Please ask your college advisor about obtaining course credit for hours served.)
 Interns are selected in April for each upcoming summer and must commit to volunteering a minimum of 160 total hours.
 Responsibilities may vary depending on students’ interests and clinic needs.
 The summer internship usually entails participation in community outreach events, data entry, and analysis, shadowing opportunities with various health care professionals, greeting patients, tracking and reporting health indicators, small-scale research projects, developing educational materials for patients, and more.
 Students must have career aspirations in health care and be enrolled as an undergraduate or graduate student in an accredited academic institution.
-Applications are accepted April 1-15; students are selected by April 30.
+Applications are accepted April 1-15; students are selected & notified no later than April 30.

 B. School-Year Internship

-To apply for either the Summer or School-Year Public Health Internship, please email (1) a brief letter of interest describing why you should be selected as an intern , (2) your resume, (3) your proposed start and end dates, and (4) your preferred schedule Monday-Thursday to Dr. Sabrina Niggel (SabrinaN@healthreachclinic.org) according to the deadlines listed above.
-Due to space constraints, please note that no more than 2 students can volunteer at our clinic at the same time.
+To apply for either the Summer or School-Year Public Health Internship, please email (1) a brief letter of interest describing why you should be selected as an intern , (2) your resume, (3) your proposed start and end dates, and (4) your preferred block schedule Monday-Thursday to Dr. Sabrina Niggel (SabrinaN@healthreachclinic.org) according to the deadlines listed above.
+Due to space constraints, please note that no more than 1 student can volunteer at our clinic at the same time.
 We will do our best to accommodate students’ schedules, but internship opportunities may be limited due to space constraints.

 No preceptorships for advanced-care practitioners will be offered until 2022.
 Please revisit our website in the future for more information.
 Please note that only one student will be allowed a preceptorship at HealthReach during any given semester.